Lextherius/login-demo-documentation/README.md

     export default App
     ```
 5. Copy the provided aws-config.js and paste it into the ``/src`` directory
-6. Next, configure a hostname for your this login-demo app, for example ``https://login-demo.loc``
+6. Next, configure a hostname for your login-demo app. eg. ``https://login-demo.loc``
     This step is really important, otherwise the following step might not work correctly.
-    Please also take note that you will need to use ssl, it is fine to use a self generated cert for testing purpose but it will need to go through the https nevertheless.
+    Please also take note that you will need to make use of SSL, it is fine to use a self generated cert for this testing purposes but it will need to go through the https nevertheless.
 7. Modify the ``/src/aws-config.js`` as needed
-   + **oauth.redirectSignIn** - must point to the domain that is configured in **step #6**
+   + **oauth.redirectSignIn** - must be set to the domain which you configured in **step #6**
-   + **oauth.redirectSignOut** - must point to the domain that is configured in **step #6**
+   + **oauth.redirectSignOut** - must be set to the domain which you configured in **step #6**
-   + **cookieStorage.storage** - must be set to the domain that is configured in **step #6**
+   + **cookieStorage.storage** - must be set to the domain which you configured in **step #6**
-8. After that please let us know the domain that you have chosen to use in **step #6** and we will whitelist that domain.
+8. After that let us know the domain that you have chosen to use in **step #6** and we will whitelist that domain.
 9. Build the React project
     ```
     npm run build